STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Detector Design Overview

 \subsection{General Considerations}

-The STCF detector system has to deal with challenges from particle detection and identification of particles in a large kinematic phase space and a high radiation and counting-rate environment induced by the high luminosity, as described in Sec.~\ref{sec:mdi_bkg}.
+The STCF detector system has to detect and identify particles in a large kinematic phase space and a high radiation and counting-rate environment induced by the high luminosity, as described in Sec.~\ref{sec:mdi_bkg}.
 Adequate radiation resistance and fast response is required for the STCF detector, especially for the inner part of the detector.
 Data would be taken at a rate 2-3 orders of magnitude higher than that of the BEPCII.
 This places stringent demands on the performance of the trigger and data acquisition system.

 For many benchmark physics studies at the STCF, as described in Chapter~\ref{chap_phyper}, systematic errors will be the dominant factor limiting the measurement precision and may come from \begin{itemize} \item uncertainty of detector acceptance and response, including uncertainties of the geometrical acceptance and detector efficiencies and non-linearity of detector response; \item mismeasurements by detectors, such as misreconstructed tracks and photons, and particle misidentification; \item uncertainty in the luminosity measurement, energy calibration, trigger etc. \end{itemize}